Our Mission

 Trauma-Informed Clinical Psychologist

-Tara is a clinical psychologist with a doctorate in psychology and specialized training in CBT, ACT, and Metacognitive Therapy.
+Arezou Ghasemi is a clinical psychologist with a doctorate in psychology and specialized training in CBT, ACT, and Metacognitive Therapy.
 Her practice centers on trauma recovery, emotional regulation, and healing—particularly among women impacted by violence and children navigating serious health challenges.

-Ally
+Ally Kia

 Director of Medical Services & Education

-Ally is a Clinical Pharmacist with over a decade of experience providing compassionate, patient-centered care across diverse settings.
+Ally Kia is a Clinical Pharmacist with over a decade of experience providing compassionate, patient-centered care across diverse settings.
 Trained in Sweden and licensed in both Sweden and the United States, she brings a global perspective to medication safety and interdisciplinary care, with deep experience supporting vulnerable populations.
 Her expertise includes complex medication management, psychotropic care, IV and chemotherapy compounding, and alcohol and opioid withdrawal support-always grounded in evidence-based, humane treatment.

 At Iran House, Ally leads Pharmacology, Education, and Awareness initiatives, providing medication guidance, mental health advocacy, and one-on-one consultations.
 Driven by empathy and service, she is passionate about helping others heal and regain stability.